modeco80/collab-vm-server-old-2.0/README.md

 The collab-vm-server powers CollabVM and other projects using the CollabVM Server.

 **NOTE**: This repository is for a work-in-progress new version of collab-vm-server.
-Please use [this](https://github.com/computernewb/collab-vm-server) repository for the time being, as it is supported by the Computernewb development team until Feburary 2021.
+Please use [this](https://github.com/computernewb/collab-vm-server) repository for the time being (until the server is being hosted), as it is supported by the Computernewb development team until Feburary 2021.